tbhub01/SeaFood-Haven/README.md

 ## Features

-Below we will discuss different parts of our website and how it achieves its s purpose of giving out the required information to anyone who wishes t. o0 know about SeaFood Haven.
+Below we will discuss different parts of our website and how it achieves its purpose of giving out the required information to anyone who wishes t. o0 know about SeaFood Haven.